Emmett Till: How She Sent Him and How She Got Him Back: Response

 When a similar painting by Dana Shutz, Open Casket (2016), was shown at the 2017 Whitney Biennial, and sparked public debate, comparison in the media between the two pieces began.

-Dr. Jared Sexton, author and professor of African American studies, describes Dr. Whittington's painting as such: "Careful and responsible is the leitmotif of Whittington's painting, as it is for most black artists, critics and curators who have weighed in on the matter representing Emmett Till and the whole range of issues that seem to condense around his image and likeness."

 Influences

 Dr. Lisa Whittington's main influence is Vincent van Gogh.
 She is fascinated with his work, The Starry Night (1889).
 In a TED Talk, she says "nobody had ever given [the wind] color until Vincent Van Gogh did that for me."
 She is also influenced by Frida Kahlo, Jean-Michel Basquiat, Keith Haring, Pablo Picasso, and Romare Bearden.